mefengl/what-i-read/README.md

 https://swizec.com/blog/why-taming-architectural-complexity-is-paramount , the more lines of code, the slower the development speed

 https://contextkeeper.io/blog/the-real-cost-of-an-interruption-and-context-switching , I do need a bigger screen or some tech to deal with interruptions

+https://swizec.com/blog/do-more-_work_-less , you can buy time to make your day way more than 24 hours